-Strings are group of characters, Contains any number of characters, letters, special characters.
-It is a scalar type in perl.
+Strings are a group of characters, that Contains any number of characters, letters, or special characters.
+It is a scalar type in Perl.

 Strings can be declared with $variable